 What is sudden infant death syndrome (SIDS)?

-Sudden infant death syndrome (SIDS) is the somewhat unexplained reason a baby under the age of 1 dies in its sleep.
+Sudden infant death syndrome (SIDS) is the unexplained reason a baby under the age of 1 dies while sleeping.

 When a baby dies unexpectedly, the police and a medical examiner investigate the death.
 They look at where the death occurred, do an autopsy on the baby, and look at the baby’s health history.